 Possible Causes of MS

-Parasites are a possible risk-reduction factor in the development of MS. The parasites in this instance are “helminths,” which refer to a wide variety of worms.
-Some are thought to be harmless, and many people had pinworms as children.
-Research has found that parasites can modulate the immune system and dampen its responses.
-People who have parasites are less likely to be diagnosed with MS, and as conditions in different countries become cleaner – with fewer parasites – the number of individuals being diagnosed is increasing in these parts of the world.
-Parasites are less common in the United States, which may contribute to the higher incidence of MS in this country.
+Parasites, which can modulate the immune system and dampen its responses, are a possible risk-reduction factor in the development of MS. The parasites in this instance are “helminths,” which refer to a wide variety of worms.
+People who have parasites are less likely to be diagnosed with MS, and since parasites are less common in the United States, the lack of parasites may contribute to the higher incidence of MS in this country.
 However, some types of worms could possibly make MS worse, so more research is needed.

 Another factor linked to MS is cigarette smoking.
 One study shows that women who smoke are 1.6 times more likely to develop MS than women who are non-smokers.
 Individuals with MS who smoke also appear to be at a much greater risk of experiencing a more rapid progression of their disease.